ShadierPond/DarkMaze-Abschluss/README.md

-A Demo version for WebGL has been only created for visual purposes, any Bugs or errors there are because Target platform is supposed to be windows.
-An EXE Version is located in Anwendung folder!
+A Demo version for WebGL cannot be created because the project uses HDRP and webgl doesnt support it.
+An EXE Version is located in Build folder!
 # DarkMaze
 ![alt text](blob/Bild1.png)